 For applications with a large demand for structures (e.g. data mining projects) the regular ICSD licenses to ICSD Web/Desktop/Intranet may not be optimal, as there are limitations regarding the CIF export depending on the license.
-For example, a Campus license allows the export of a maximum of 20,000 CIF files per year.
-If more structures are needed for a project, the ICSD API allows the user to use unlimited CIF files for the project.
+For example, of 20,000 CIF files per year.
+If more structures are ICSD Desktop installs stripped-down servers to needed for a project, the ICSD API allows the user to use unlimited CIF files for the project.
 With the API, searches can be performed using an advanced search language.